scottsfarley93/DesignChallengeData/readme.md

 	* The core is then split into small samples (1 CM)
 	* Each of these samples is linked to an age by using an empirical function that links each depth to an age (called an age to depth model)
 	* Each sample is then subjected to lab analyses that include identifying the species of each pollen grain within the sample
+	* Pollen counts are turned into relative abundances by comparing the number of pollen grains of a single taxa to the total of all found in that portion of the core.
 	* Ecological implications are published in the scientific literature and the pollen counts uploaded to NeotomaDB

 Conceptual description of mammal dataset: